William E. Thurman

-Lieutenant General William Earl Thurman (born May 17, 1931) is a retired United States Air Force Lieutenant General who was commander, Aeronautical Systems Division, Air Force Systems Command, Wright-Patterson Air Force Base, Ohio.
+Lieutenant General William Earl Thurman (May 17, 1931 – December 26, 2024) was a United States Air Force Lieutenant General who was commander, Aeronautical Systems Division, Air Force Systems Command, Wright-Patterson Air Force Base, Ohio.

 Early life

 Thurman was born in 1931 in Hodgenville, Kentucky.
 He attended secondary school in central Kentucky and graduated from Danville High School.
 He earned a Bachelor of Science degree from the United States Naval Academy in 1954, a Master of Science degree in aeronautical engineering from the Air Force Institute of Technology at Wright-Patterson Air Force Base in 1962 and a master of administration degree in management engineering from The George Washington University in 1971.
 Thurman completed Squadron Officer School in 1959, Army Command and General Staff College in 1965, Industrial College of the Armed Forces in 1975 and the Stanford University executive program in 1977.
 He also attended the University of Kentucky and Ohio State University.